podaac/2024-SWOT-Hydro-Workshop/index.md

 - Provide an inclusive place to learn about and experience working with NASA's SWOT Hydrology Data;
 - Provide strategies and best practices for finding and accessing NASA Earthdata in the Cloud.
 Specifically, participants will learn how to access data from AWS S3 buckets and have a better understanding of the Python ecosystem used to analyze the data depending on size and data formats;
 - Better understand the needs of Earthdata data scientists by providing a post survey and engaging in discussions with workshop participants;
-- Identify and practice using popular open source tools and utilities.
+- Practice using popular open source tools and utilities.

 ### Workshop Description